SollyTheCoder/StarSeeker/README.md

   - Through a combination of the above, I keep network and data handling at the screen level instead of at the component level.
 This allows the screen to manage the data available in a singular location.
 - **Conventional Commits**
   - The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools.
 You can read more about this at the [Conventional Commit Website](https://www.conventionalcommits.org/en/v1.0.0/)

+## Bonus Tasks

+In the master branch I had some time to write some unit tests for the GateInfo and the RouterInput components.
+Given some more time I would write similar tests for the remaining components and the screens & functions used in the app.

+I implemented a simple state persistence for the router page in a separate branch.
+The method for running the application will be the same and you can make use of the saving functionality by using the _save_ and _delete_ buttons on the router screen.